veertuinc/anka-docs/aws-ec2-mac.md

 {{< /hint >}}

 {{< hint info >}}
 You can create custom AMIs from the Marketplace AMI and the license for Anka will continue to work and attach to your existing marketplace subscription.
+However, if we remove the base AMI you took a snapshot from, it will show an expired license and stop working.
+We instead recommend using our base AMIs instead of creating your own.
 {{< /hint >}}

 ### Usage